 Show your practice online

 Another advantage of online reviews is that you can build up your profile on those online review sites.
-Even though you probably have a beautifully designed website, online reviews often show high up in the search results and will drive traffic to the platform where the reviews are left.
+You probably have a beautifully designed website.
+However, online reviews often show high up in the search results and will drive traffic to the platform where the reviews are left.

 Show the world your authority

 Since everyone is present on social media these days, it will benefit the reputation of your practice to have a strong Facebook page as well.
-The behind-the-scene insights they will gather from these pages will create a sense of trust, making it more likely they will come (back) to you in the future.
+The behind-the-scene insights they will gather from these pages will create a sense of trust.
+This makes it more likely they will come (back) to you in the future.